Professor of Research

 Coordinating cell proliferation, growth and differentiation is crucial for the development of animal form.
 This project investigates the biochemical machinery responsible for this coordination.
 We are investigating the role and regulation of cyclin-dependent kinase inhibitors (CKIs) in the formation of the prosensory domains in the inner ear, the cells that give rise to the organ of Corti and the vestibular sensory areas.
 In addition, we are studying the biochemical basis for hair cell and supporting cell differentiation within the developing mosaic of the sensory epithelia, and its relation to the stability of the differentiated state.
 In particular, we are studying the epigenetic regulation of transcription associated with Notch-dependent signaling within this system.

-2) Sensory cell regeneration – postnatal changes in progenitors/stem cells of the inner ear:
+2) Sensory cell regeneration - cellular reprogramming - postnatal changes in progenitors/stem cells of the inner ear: (Grad student project available in neurophysiological characterization following cellular reprogramming, as part of new Regenerative Medicine Initiative).

-We are engaged in identifying and manipulating sensory progenitors/stem cells in postnatal mice as potential targets for therapeutic approaches through regeneration.
+We are engaged in identifying and manipulating sensory progenitors/stem cells as potential targets for therapeutic approaches to hearing loss through regeneration.
 We have developed tools, in the form of cell-type specific markers and purification techniques, as well as cell culture methods for studying the behavior of sensory cell progenitors.
 We are currently using these tools to characterize the lineage and regenerative potential of specific cell populations within the postnatal inner ear.

 3) Homeostasis and repair in the aging nervous system: the cell cycle, DNA damage and DNA repair: